Camargue: Human influence

-Humans have lived in Camargue for millennia, greatly affecting it with drainage schemes, dykes, rice paddies and salt pans.
+Humans have lived in the Camargue for millennia, greatly affecting it with drainage schemes, dykes, rice paddies and salt pans.
 Much of the outer Camargue has been drained for agricultural purposes.

-Camargue has an eponymous horse breed, the white Camarguais.
+The Camargue has an eponymous horse breed, the white Camarguais.
 Camargue horses are ridden by the gardians (cowboys), who rear the region's cattle for fighting bulls for regional use and for export to Spain, as well as sheep.
-Many of these animals are raised in semi-feral conditions, allowed to roam through Camargue within a manade, or free-running herd.
+Many of these animals are raised in semi-feral conditions, allowed to roam through the Camargue within a manade, or free-running herd.
 They are periodically rounded up for culling, medical treatment, or other events.

-Few towns of any size have developed in Camargue.
+Few towns of any size have developed in the Camargue.
 Arles has been called its "capital", located at the extreme north of the delta where the Rhône forks into its two principal branches.
 The only other towns of note are along the seafront or near it: Saintes-Maries-de-la-Mer, which has also been dubbed its "capital", about 45 km to the southwest.
 The medieval fortress-town of Aigues-Mortes is located on the far western edge, in the Petite Camargue.
 Saintes-Maries-de-la-Mer is the destination of the annual Romani pilgrimage for the veneration of Saint Sarah.

-Camargue was exploited in the Middle Ages by Cistercian and Benedictine monks.
+The Camargue was exploited in the Middle Ages by Cistercian and Benedictine monks.
 In the 16th–17th centuries, big estates, known locally as mas, were founded by rich landlords from Arles.
 At the end of the 18th century, they had the Rhône diked to protect the town and their properties from flooding.
 In 1858, the building of the digue à la mer (dyke to the sea) achieved temporary protection of the delta from erosion, but it is a changing landform, always affected by waters and weather.

-The north of Camargue is agricultural land.
-The main crops are cereals, grapevine and rice.
+The north of the Camargue is agricultural land.
+The main crops are cereals, grapes and rice.
 Near the seashore, prehistoric man started extracting salt, a practice that continues today.
 Salt was a source of wealth for the Cistercian "salt abbeys" of Ulmet, Franquevaux and Psalmody in the Middle Ages.
-Industrial salt collection started in the 19th century, and big chemical companies such as Péchiney and Solvay founded the "mining" city of Salin-de-Giraud.
+Industrial salt collection started in the 19th century, and big chemical companies such as Pechiney and Solvay founded the "mining" city of Salin-de-Giraud.

-The boundaries of Camargue are constantly revised by the Rhône as it transports huge quantities of mud downstream – as much as 20 million m3 annually.
+The boundaries of the Camargue are constantly altered by the Rhône as it transports huge quantities of mud downstream – as much as 20 million m3 annually.
 Some of the étangs are the remnants of old arms and legs of the river.
 The general trend is for the coastline to move outwards as new earth is deposited in the delta at the river's mouth.
 Aigues-Mortes, originally built as a port on the coast, is now some 5 km inland.
 The pace of change has been modified in recent years by man-made barriers, such as dams on the Rhône and sea dykes, but flooding remains a problem across the region.